 All user roles can review background reports.

-After a report completes, click your candidate's name on the Candidates page of the dashboard to open the report.
-The report shows all screenings processed for that report.
-Color-coded formatting based on the results of a specific screening helps you quickly recognize which screening caused the Consider report status.
+After a report completes, select your candidate's name on the Candidates page of the dashboard to open the report.
+The report shows all searches for that report.

 Based on the information in the report, use the report's Actions section to select one of the two options:

-- Engage: indicate that you reviewed the report and intend to hire or place the candidate.
+- Engage: You reviewed the report and intend to hire or place the candidate.

-- Pre-adverse action: indicate that you reviewed report information with the Consider status and decided that you intend not to hire or place the candidate based on that information.
+- Pre-adverse action: You reviewed report information with the Consider status and decided that you intend not to hire or place the candidate based on that information.